1701/d/docs/index.md

 ## Developer Portal

 The netID Developer Portal is the main resource for developers/digital services that want to leverage netID with their online services.
-It provides all the necessary resources and features to integration the netID Single Sign-on.
+It provides all the necessary resources and features to integrate the netID Single Sign-on.

 In the future, individual reports, information about planned further developments of the netID and much more will be available in the Developer Portal.

+For details see [Developer Portal][1].
+[1]: devportal/get_started.md

 ## netID Login Standard